RecondoYuk/winelist/list_pages/Dukes_Wine_List.md

+---
+title: All my notes
+description: This page is a list of all my notes so you can decide what's important
+---
-# Wines
+# Intro
+This is what each segment contains:
-*Descriptive Blurb from Duke's Packet listed in Italics to start* Each Wine:
+*Descriptive Blurb from Duke's Packet listed in Italics to start*
+Each Wine:
  - Name:
  - Style: